Strata (band)

 Strata is an American rock band from Campbell, California, formed in 2000, when guitarist Ryan Hernandez and singer Eric Victorino met and left their previous bands.
-Bassist Hrag Chanchanian and drummer Patrick Spain completed the line-up under the band's original name, Downside.
-The band released an EP entitled "For Testing Purposes" and an album called Sleep in 2001.
-Garnering major label attention early on, Downside signed a development deal with Capitol Records, during which time they replaced drummer Patrick Spain with Adrian Robison and recorded a collection of songs called, The Industry Is Outnumbered...
+Bassist Hrag Chanchanian and drummer Patrick Spain completed the lineup under the band's original name, Downside.
+The band released an EP entitled For Testing Purposes and an album called Sleep in 2001.
+Garnering major label attention early on, Downside signed a development deal with Capitol Records, during which time they replaced drummer Patrick Spain with Adrian Robison and recorded a collection of songs called, Now the Industry Is Outnumbered.
 Their Factories Are Burning Down, much of which would become their major label debut, under the name Strata, on Wind-Up Records in 2003.

-They released two albums with Wind-up Records, before disbanding after the departure of vocalist Eric Victorino on 19 January 2008.
-In 2014, the band reunited, minus Adrian Robison on drums, replaced by longtime friend of the band Andy Bailey.
+They released two albums with Wind-up Records, before disbanding after the departure of vocalist Eric Victorino on January 19, 2008.
+In 2014, the band reunited, minus Adrian Robison on drums, replaced by longtime friend of the band Andrew Bailey.